 Retaliation can take many forms.
 Here are some examples of retaliation in the workplace:

-• Demotions or transfers to less desirable positions, teams, or worksites
+- Demotions or transfers to less desirable positions, teams, or worksites

-• Lower ratings on performance reviews
+- Lower ratings on performance reviews

-• Increased scrutiny on performance compared to other employees
+- Increased scrutiny on performance compared to other employees

-• Cutting back an employee’s hours
+- Cutting back an employee’s hours

-• Increasing an employee’s workload
+- Increasing an employee’s workload

-• Verbal abuse from management or teammates
+- Verbal abuse from management or teammates

-• Isolation away from the team or social ostracization
+- Isolation away from the team or social ostracization

 How to prove retaliation in the workplace

-Why should tech companies care about retaliation in the workplace?
+Why should companies care about workplace retaliation?

-Retaliation is illegal.
-Yet, according to the EEOC, “Retaliation is the most frequently alleged basis of discrimination in the federal sector and the most common discrimination finding in federal sector cases.”
-In fact, the majority of EEOC claims in 2020 cited retaliation.
+At this point, we’ve established that retaliation is illegal.
+Yet, according to the EEOC, it’s also “the most frequently alleged basis of discrimination in the federal sector and the most common discrimination finding in federal sector cases.”
+In fact, the majority of EEOC claims in 2020 cited retaliation.Â

 1. Retaliation is terrible for team morale.

 Retaliation doesn’t only impact the person affected — it sends a disastrous message.
 If good-faith efforts to curb harassment lead to retaliation, other people will be less willing to come forward, and it’s pretty much impossible to establish trust in an environment where people suffer for trying to speak up.
-Retaliatory environments can foster low employee morale and a radioactively toxic culture.

 2. Retaliation is detrimental to your company’s success.

-Retaliation costs organizations business and money.
-Not only do companies face fines and lawsuits, but corporate reputation can also be affected.
-Faced with no accountability from management, people will leave or take legal action — or both.
-Addressing and preventing retaliation is a key way for a company to communicate that reporting wrongdoing is safe, which is, of course, in a company’s best interest — you can’t address issues that no one is willing to bring up.
+Retaliation costs organizations money.
+Not only could you face fines and lawsuits, your corporate reputation is also likely to be affected.
+Faced with no accountability from management, employees will leave or take legal action — or both.
+Addressing and preventing retaliation is a key way for a company to communicate that reporting wrongdoing is safe, which is, of course, in a company’s best interest.
+You can’t address issues that no one is willing to bring up.Â

 3. Managers, in particular, need to know what to do.